 - Minors must be escorted by an adult who is approved to visit or an adult in an official capacity with proper identification and the approval of Superintendents or their designees.
 The adult escort will be responsible for the behavior and conduct of the minor while on facility property, as well as identification of the minor.

-- Unmarried minors under 18 years of age must have written permission from their parent or guardian to visit an offender, if they are not accompanied by their parent or guardian.
+- Unmarried minors under 18 years of age must have written permission from their parent or guardian to visit an incarcerated individual, if they are not accompanied by their parent or guardian.
 Written permission may be mailed to the facility in advance or presented by the accompanying adult at the time of the visit.

 Following is a checklist to ensure you are prepared for the visit: